 The long-distance argument.
 JKD doesn’t deal with long distances.

 If we took our run and sprint analogy to a track and put up some hurdles (dare we call them obstructions?), then if the Wing Chun example was to quickly run around the obstacles to get to the end, then the JKD approach would be to hurdle them without breaking stride.
 There is a difference in how the two approach an obstacle. this isn’t perfect, but bear with me.

 Let’s go back a bit and look at the differences between running and sprinting.
-While much of the mechanics is very similar, the output of energy and high performance efficiency in the body is increased for a sprint.
+While much of the mechanics are very similar, the output of energy and high-performance efficiency in the body is increased for a sprint.

 And here’s where it gets confusing again.